 Two views of the number of fatal cases over time by date of symptom onset: the top chart show the number of cases who died each day, along with a single trend line over the local pandemic period.
+The shaded bar indicates the date interval where data is likely incomplete.
 The bottom chart shows how the trend changes by month.
-As of Nov 14th, no deaths with an onset date in November had been reported.
+The current month is showing a slight upward trend, and more deaths for this onset month may be reported in future.